Pistons vs. 76ers odds, prediction, spread, time: 2026 NBA picks for Thursday, March 12 from proven model

 A potential playoff preview takes place on Thursday's NBA schedule as the Detroit Pistons host the Philadelphia 76ers.
 Detroit (46-18) ended a four-game losing streak with a 38-point blowout victory over Brooklyn on Tuesday.
 Philly (35-30) followed back-to-back losses with a Tuesday victory over Memphis, 139-129.
 Joel Embiid (oblique) and Tyrese Maxey (finger) remain out for the Sixers, while Ausar Thompson (ankle) is out for the Pistons.

 Tipoff is at 7 p.m.
 ET from Little Caesars Arena in Detroit.
 The Pistons have won each of the last three matchups.
-The latest 76ers vs. Pistons odds from DraftKings Sportsbook have Detroit as 15-point favorites, while the over/under for total points scored is 220.5.
+The latest 76ers vs. Pistons odds from DraftKings Sportsbook have Detroit as 15.5-point favorites, while the over/under for total points scored is 222.5.
 Before making any Pistons vs. 76ers picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets instantly after any $5+ bet: